jprumekso/crudite/README.md

 ### Update

-To update an entry we pass an object with id (integer) and data (object that contain key-value pair of the updated column) property:
+To update an entry, we pass an object with id (integer) and data (object that contain key-value pair of the updated column) property:

 ```js
 db.update("table", { id: 1, data: { column1: "Value1", column2: "value" } })